-Whether it's limited-edition collectibles or those all-time rarest kicks, pieces on the online secondary marketplace have been known to reach price heights exceeding $100,000.
+Whether it's limited-edition collectibles or those all-time rarest kicks, pieces on the online secondary marketplace have been known to reach price heights exceeding $50,000.
 Now, for those of you who love to window shop, or if you're in the market for a particular grail, our resident shopping curators have fished through some of our favorite resale websites to bring you some of the most expensive and coveted items available right now.

 Please note that prices are subject to change due to resale hikes and fluctuations, so prices might not be 100 percent accurate at the time of reading.

-Kanye West x Louis Vuitton Jasper — $30,000
+Supreme x Louis Vuitton Baseball Jacket — $15,000

 Nike Air Mag "Back To The Future" (2016) — $39,999

-These futuristic auto-lacing Nike MAG shoes were released on October 4, 2016, paying homage to Michael J. Fox and the iconic movie Back To The Future II.
+These futuristic auto-lacing Nike MAG shoes were released on October 4, 2016, paying homage to Michael J. Fox and the iconic movie Back to the Future II.
 As you'll have guessed from the resale markup, these are some of the rarest, most expensive sneakers you'll find.

-Jordan Air Jordan 11 Derek Jeter — $40,000
+Nike Air Jordan 11 "Derek Jeter" — $40,000

 Another extremely hard-to-find sneaker.
-These Air Jordan 11s – created to commemorate Derek Jeter's retirement from the MLB in – were released at a pop-up near the Yankee Stadium and were distributed through scratch-off lottery tickets.
+These Air Jordan 11s – created to commemorate Derek Jeter's retirement from the MLB in 2014 – were released at a pop-up near the Yankee Stadium and were distributed through scratch-off lottery tickets.
 There were only five lucky winners, and one of them is looking to part with theirs for a tidy profit via Stadium Goods.